 Salt cod with chickpeas is also made in the island of Crete , however, we will be making Bacalao con Garbanzos, a version of the traditional Spanish recipe.
 This is a healthy, colorful, aromatic dish packed with nutriens from the vegetables, pulses and fish.
 It…

 This is one of our favorite recipes, made throughout late summer and early autumn.
 With the beautiful Indian summer we’ve been having this October, I was happy to make it with the last fresh corn from the Farmer’s market.
 Like a farewell to the bright…

-- 1 cup of mint or dill, finely chopped
+- 1 small onion, finely chopped

-- generous salt and pepper
+- Salt and pepper

 - Optional: 2 tablespoons Parsley or coriander finely chopped

 Heat the a cast iron or heavy bottomed pan well over a medium heat.
 Gradually add the minced meat and brown well while stirring.
 Add the onion and chickpeas and continue stirring over a high heat for about 5-7 minutes.
 Add the garlic, all the spices, and season well.
 Stir for 1 ‘ to integrate.
 Add the broth and scrape the bottom of the pan to release any brown bits stuck to it.
 Lower over a medium heat and let it reduce for 5’.

 Serve with rice or Naan bread, yogurt, a little olive oil and the chopped herbs.